Build Your Brand with a Marketing Minor

 At Post University, we strive to make your education as comprehensive as possible to better prepare you for the real world.
 That’s why we offer a variety of relevant concentrations and minors to add to your degree and hire professionals in their fields to teach practical curriculum.
 Additionally, every Post University student receives one-on-one support from a personal academic advisor — from the moment they enroll, all the way through graduation.

 Contact Post University if you’re interested in enhancing your skills and specializing your degree.
-Reach out to an academic advisor today to learn more about adding a marketing minor to our business administration, management, international business or sport management degree programs.
+Reach out to an academic advisor today to learn more about adding a marketing minor to our business administration, management or sport management degree programs.

 Find Your Program